 - All seven questions must be answered in no more than 14 pages total, including all text and tables (average of two pages per question).
 Margins must be 1 inch with Times New Roman size 11 font throughout (not including tables).
 To stay within the page limit, avoid adding links to lengthy documents, such as publications.
 These additional links will be considered in the 14-page limit length. - 2.
 Answer each question separately.
 The questions, including species lists, are available in the Word Proposal Outline. - 3.
 Answers should cover benefits derived from completed grant and match funded work in the proposal that occurred within the past two years and will occur during the Assistance Award period. - 4.
 Do not include information/benefits/acres associated with non-match work or tracts except in Questions 7C and 7D. - 5.
 Be as qualitative and as quantitative as possible. - 6.
 Select the best methods to provide as much information as possible (such as giving species, abundance and seasonal use information in a table followed by a narrative, where applicable), while adhering to format and proposal length guidelines.
 When sufficient data does not exist, use estimates for determining the number of species benefits or abundance. - 7.
-Specifically explain linkages between the proposal tracts and conservation objectives (national and regional) of the following programs and plans: North American Waterfowl Management Plan (NAWMP), Partners in Flight (PIF), U.S. Shorebird Conservation Plan (USSCP), and North American Waterbird Conservation Plan (NAWCP). - 8.
-Do not include benefits to a larger area, such as previous or future phases of the current proposal area. - 9.
-Include all habitat types (not just wetlands). - 10.
-Make sure acreage figures are consistent with those given elsewhere in the proposal. - 11.
+Do not include benefits to a larger area, such as previous or future phases of the current proposal area. - 8.
+Include all habitat types (not just wetlands). - 9.
+Make sure acreage figures are consistent with those given elsewhere in the proposal. - 10.
 Include only benefits from actions covered by the proposal.
 For example, if the proposal includes acquisition of sites that need restoration, but restoration is not part of the proposal, do not include restored habitat values in answers to the questions.
-Note that unless restoration is also included in the proposal, proposals for acquisition of degraded wetlands will be evaluated based on the degraded condition and subsequent resource benefits.

-- 12. If a new Matching Contributions Plan (MCP) is submitted with the proposal, include that acreage and those benefits in your answers.
-However, if the MCP component is a phase of a previously approved MCP, do NOT include the associated acreage and benefits in your answers. - 13.
+Note that unless restoration is also included in the proposal, proposals for acquisition of degraded wetlands will be evaluated based on the degraded condition and subsequent resource benefits. - 11.
+If a new Matching Contributions Plan (MCP) is submitted with the proposal, include that acreage and those benefits in your answers.
+However, if the MCP component is a phase of a previously approved MCP, do NOT include the associated acreage and benefits in your answers. - 12.
 Reviewers assign points based on information in the proposal.
 In addition, reviewers evaluate the questions and the proposal in relation to the group of proposals under review.
-Scores are available approximately ten weeks after the proposal due dates. - 14.
-Review the U.S. Grant Administration Standards document to see how Technical Assessment Question answers will be incorporated into the Assistance Award/Grant Agreement.
+Scores are available approximately ten weeks after the proposal due dates.

+13. Review the U.S. Grant Administration Standards document to see how Technical Assessment Question answers will be incorporated into the Assistance Award/Grant Agreement.